-The Church Elders are responsible for the implementation of SCF’s vision, “to win souls and make disciples and goal, every believer a leader.”
+The Church Elders are responsible for the implementation of SCF’s vision, “to win souls and make disciples and goal, everyone a person of influence.”
 They hold the Pastors/teachers accountable for sound Biblical doctrine, as well as monitoring the churches budget.
 The Elders also make sure the Senior Pastor’s marriage is above board.
 We also have a mediation board for any disputes that might arise in the church.

 What denomination affiliation do you have?

 We are an independent church and not a part of any denomination.
 We have good relationship with the churches in our county and work together on many issues.
 You can view the statement of faith to see what we believe on various Doctrinal Issues.
 We are a Charismatic church, which has what is called a world view.
 We believe the Bible is inerrant and is the Master’s plan for our lives.

 Do you believe in the Baptism of the Holy Spirit?

 Yes, there are a number of scriptural references that strongly indicate that we all need the power of the Holy Spirit.
 Acts 1:8, Acts 2:1-4 and Acts 19:1-5 show how important it is.
 There is also a D12 lesson Baptism of the Holy Spirit available.
 We believe that speaking in tongues is possible when you are filled with the Spirit but it is just one of many evidences of this great experience.

 Do you believe in miracles for today?

 Yes, we believe miracles are an important part of a believer and a church’s daily walk.
 Jesus said in John 14:12, “that the works that He did we would do also.”
 He never implied that would stop at any time.
 We believe that working miracles (I Corinthians 12) is an active part of church life, so everyone is encouraged to pray and expect miracles.

 Does your church encourage the Gifts of the Spirit to operate?